 Theo Hofman received his MSc (with honors) in 1999 and his PhD in 2007 both in Mechanical Engineering from TU/e.
-From 1999 to 2003, he was a researcher/project manager with the R&D Department of Thales–Cryogenics B.V.
+From 1999 to 2003, he was a researcher, project manager with the R&D Department of Thales–Cryogenics B.V.
 (Space, Defense), Eindhoven.
-From 2003 to 2007, he was a researcher/project manager at Drivetrain Innovations B.V. (currently, Punch Powertrain N.V., 2013+), Eindhoven.
+From 2003 to 2007, he was a researcher, project manager at Drivetrain Innovations B.V.
+(Punch Powertrain N.V., 2013+), Eindhoven.
 From 2007 to 2009, he was post-doctoral fellow with the Control Systems Technology group.
-In addition, he is a Senior Contact at the Modélisation Énergétique et Gestion d’Énergie des Véhicules Hybrides et électriques (MEGEVH) group, a French network on Hybrid Electric Vehicles.
+In addition, he is a Senior Contact (2009+) at the Modélisation Énergétique et Gestion d’Énergie des Véhicules Hybrides et électriques (MEGEVH) group, a French network on Hybrid Electric Vehicles.
 Theo has worked as Invited Professor at the University of Valenciennes and Hainaut-Cambresis (2011, 2014, 2018), Int.
-Program (2004-2006, 2014) and Standing Committee member (2014+) of the IEEE Vehicle, Propulsion and Power Conference (2004-2006, 2014), Technical Program Committee member and Special session co-chair of IEEE VPPC11/VPPC14, co-chair IEEE Best Paper Award VPPC14/VPPC15, guest Editor IEEE Transactions on Vehicular Technology (2015) and is an associate editor of the International Journal of Hybrid and Electric Vehicles (2006+), SAE Int.
+Program (2004-2006, 2014) and Standing Committee member (2014+) of the IEEE Vehicle, Propulsion and Power Conference, Technical Program Committee member and Special session co-chair of IEEE VPPC11/VPPC14, co-chair IEEE Best Paper Award VPPC14/VPPC15, Guest Editor IEEE Transactions on Vehicular Technology (2015) and is an Associate Editor of the Int.
+J. of Hybrid and Electric Vehicles (2006+), SAE Int.
 J. of Alternative Powertrains (2015+), Int.
 J. of Vehicle Performance (2015+), Editor of Vehicles (MDPI, 2018+), Guest Editor WEVA (2018), Editor IEEE Transactions on Vehicular Technology (2018+).
 He has successfully (co)supervised over >85 MSc graduation, 9 PDEng, 5 PhD projects.

 Predictive energy management strategy including traffic flow data for hybrid electric vehiclesIFAC-PapersOnLine (2017)